 Honey Come Home

 Cats and Dogs (completely a capella; LOVE.
 Watch it here.)

 Rivers and Roads

 Heaven and Hell (new song) (man alive a fantastic one; watch it)

 (note: All the new songs I am guessing completely on the titles.)

 Afterwards, following an impromptu singalong session in the darkened kitchen with the swinging door closed and the lights all turned off, we reconvened in the main room for a collaborative version of Bon Iver’s “Skinny Love,” by special request from me who loves covers.
 It was messy and rough and imbued with a healthy dose of liquid courage for some of us, but I think everyone there hustled out into the cold night afterwards glowing just a little more brightly.

-Both shows were opened up special by Denver’s own The Lumineers.
+Both shows were opened up special by fledgling Denver band The Lumineers.
 They were absolutely fantastic & raw (hey! ho!), like this at tiny Moe’s BBQ on Friday night, when so many of us enjoyed getting to know them for the first time: